REAP Strategy and Fundraising Webinar

 REAP & Partners Granted $530K Workforce Grant

-While we talk about out goals, it’s important to talk about our progress towards them!
+While we talk about our goals, it’s important to talk about our progress towards them!

-REAP in partnership with Greenbelt Alliance and Pacific Coast Community Services has secured a $530K grant to expand our Regenerative Job Pathways.
-Learn how this funding supports training in sustainable fields!
+REAP, in partnership with Greenbelt Alliance and Pacific Coast Community Services, has secured a $530K grant to expand our Regenerative Job Pathways.
+Learn from the Alameda Post how this funding supports training in sustainable fields!

 The Big Picture